-Neutral Assistant Referees shall, where the referee has dismissed a player from the Field of Play or is reporting other forms of misconduct, prepare and submit a report in a similar fashion as the match referee if they have been involved.
+ASSISTANT REFEREESNeutral Assistant Referees shall, where the referee has dismissed a player from the Field of Play or is reporting other forms of misconduct prepare and submit a report in a similar fashion as the match referee if they have been involved.
 A record should be kept of cautions issued in case the Association requires the Assistant Referee to submit a report.

-Please ensure the instructions are followed and the offence (C1 to C7) is inserted.
-If you are reporting a C1 offence, please ensure you complete the last column as well to define the sub-category of offence.(FA reports only)
+REPORTING CAUTIONSPlease ensure the instructions are followed and the offence (C1 to C7) is inserted.
+If you are reporting a C1 offence, please ensure you enter the FA Code to define the sub-category of offence (such as Foul Tackle, or Handball).

 REPORTING RED CARDSThis should be used for reporting dismissals and also to be used to report a player receiving two cautions in a match.
 Please ensure your report is clear, accurate and contains all of the language used.

 REPORTING MISCONDUCTIf you need to report misconduct outside of a caution or red card, please use the Extraordinary Incident Report form via Whole Game System.
 Please ensure your report is clear, accurate and contains all of the language used.
 For help with reporting misconduct, please consult The FA’s guide to reporting misconduct by clicking here